History of foreign relations of China: 21st century

 Since its founding in 2000, the Forum on China-Africa Cooperation (FOCAC) is the primary multi-lateral coordination mechanism between China and the African states.
 Chinese foreign aid is a significant area of interaction within FOCAC.
 Through FOCAC, China provides aid in the forms of debt forgiveness, aid grants, concessional loans, and interest-free loans.

-In 2001, China, Russia, Kazakhstan, Tajikstan, Kyrgyzstan, and Uzbekistan began regular meetings under the auspices of the Shanghai Cooperation Organisation.
+In 2001, China, Russia, Kazakhstan, Tajikistan, Kyrgyzstan, and Uzbekistan began regular meetings under the auspices of the Shanghai Cooperation Organisation.
 China takes a leadership role in the organization, which focuses on defeating the "three evils" of separatism, terrorism, and extremism.

 China was active in the Six-Party talks in an effort to end North Korea's nuclear program in the early 2000s.
 China hoped to play a lead role in developing the Six-Party Talks into a lasting multilateral security mechanism for northeast Asia, but ultimately the talks failed.
 China's efforts in the unsuccessful tasks nonetheless raised its international standing.

 Founded in 2004, the China-Arab States Cooperation Forum (CASCF) serves as the major multi-lateral cooperation mechanism between China and the Arab League states.

-In 2008, China revised its policies towards pariah states, articulating a new view that it was "willing to condition its diplomatic protection of pariah countries, forcing them to become more acceptable to the international community.
+In 2008, China revised its policies towards pariah states, articulating a new view that it was willing to condition its diplomatic protection of pariah countries, forcing them to become more acceptable to the international community.

-Under Xi Jinping Administration, China has adopted a new foreign policy doctrine called "Major Country Diplomacy" (大国外交) which has replaced the earlier Deng Xiaoping era slogan of "keep a low profile" (韬光养晦) and has legitimized a more active role for China on the world stage, particularly with regards to reform of the international order, engaging in open ideological competition with the West, and assuming a greater responsibility for global affairs in accordance with China's rising power and status.
+Under general secretaryship of Xi Jinping, China has adopted a new foreign policy doctrine called "Major Country Diplomacy" (大国外交) which has replaced the earlier Deng Xiaoping era slogan of "keep a low profile" (韬光养晦) and has legitimized a more active role for China on the world stage, particularly with regards to reform of the international order, engaging in open ideological competition with the West, and assuming a greater responsibility for global affairs in accordance with China's rising power and status.
 During the first five years of Chinese Communist Party general secretary Xi Jinping’s leadership the budget for diplomacy doubled.

 The aggressive style of Chinese diplomacy which emerged in the 21st century has been termed “Wolf Warrior Diplomacy."
 The phrase is derived from the patriotic Chinese movie Wolf Warrior and its sequel Wolf Warrior 2, the film's tagline was "Even though a thousand miles away, anyone who affronts China will pay."
 Efforts aimed at incorporating Chinese diaspora into China's foreign policy have also intensified with an emphasis placed on ethnic loyalty over national loyalty.

 During the COVID-19 pandemic, Xi kept an extensive schedule of phone and video foreign meetings as part of his "cloud diplomacy" (云外交), which received prominent attention in Chinese media, similar to in-person foreign visits.

 China has been criticized for its aggressive diplomatic response to the COVID-19 outbreak which included spreading misinformation about how other countries were handling the outbreak.